Book Review: Mecha Samurai Empire by Peter Tieryas

 Author Information: Website | Twitter

 And now time you’ve all been waiting for!
-I have an extra copy of Foundryside that I’m putting up for giveaway.
+I have a copy of Bloody Rose that I’m putting up for giveaway.
 With apologies to our international readers, due to the costs of shipping, this giveaway is only open to residents of the US.
-One winner will receive a hardcover of the book.
-To enter, all you have to do is send an email to bibliosanctum@gmail.com with your Name and valid Mailing Address using the subject line “FOUNDRYSIDE” by 11:59pm Eastern time on Wednesday, September 5, 2018.
+One winner will receive a paperback copy of the book.
+To enter, all you have to do is send an email to bibliosanctum@gmail.com with your Name and valid Mailing Address using the subject line “BLOODY ROSE” by 11:59pm Eastern time on Saturday, September 15, 2018.

 Only one entry per household, please.
 The winner will be randomly selected when the giveaway ends and then be notified by email.
 All information will only be used for the purposes of contacting the winner and sending them their prize.
 Once the giveaway ends all entry emails will be deleted.